gunjandatta/blog/_posts/2020/2020-01-19-start-workflow-using-rest.md

 #### Start the 2013 Workflow

-The Workflow REST API endpoint has a method to start workflows.
+The Workflow REST API endpoint has a method to start a workflow.
+The workflow subscription id and list item id will be required to execute this method.

 ```ts
 import { WorkflowInstanceService } from "gd-sprest";